High-dimensional fillings in Heisenberg groups: Filling cycles in Carnot groups

 Consequently, there is an $x\in Z'$ such that Fix such an $x$.
 If $V$ is sufficiently large, then the definition of $\izero$ implies that

 so there is a $C'$ such that

 as desired. \end{proof}

-It remains to find groups for which triangulations and maps with the desired properties exist.
-We will describe two situations in which they do: higher-order filling invariants for the Heisenberg groups and the top-dimensional Dehn functions of Carnot groups which support lattices.
+It remains to show that triangulations and maps with the desired properties exist when $G$ is one of the Heisenberg groups.
 The Heisenberg groups are closely connected to contact geometry.
-The distribution of horizontal planes in the Heisenberg group forms a contact structure, so results on the flexibility of isotropic maps (see \cite{GroPDR} or \cite{ElMi}), imply that $H$ has many horizontal submanifolds of dimension $\le n$.
-In particular, one can show (see for instance \cite[Lem.\ 12]{YoungFING}) that \begin{lemma} If $H$ is the $(2n+1)$-dimensional Heisenberg group, $\Gamma$ is the $(2n+1)$-dimensional integral Heisenberg group, and $s_t:H\to H, t>0$ is the family of scaling automorphisms of $H$, then there is a $s_2(\Gamma)$-adapted triangulation $\tau'$ of $H\times [1,2]$ and a $s_2(\Gamma)$-equivariant piecewise smooth map $f:H\times [1,2]\cong \tau'\to H$ such that \begin{itemize} \item $\tau'$ restricts to a triangulation $\tau$ on $H\times \{0\}$ and $s_2(\tau)$ on $H\times \{1\}$. \item For all $g\in H$, we have $f(s_2(g),2)=s_2(f(g,1))$. \item If $\sigma$ is a $d$-simplex of $\tau'$ for some $d\le n$, then $f|_\sigma$ is horizontal. \end{itemize} \end{lemma} In Lemma~4 of \cite{YoungFING}, we constructed a triangulation $\tau_0$ of $H\times [1,2]$ and a map $f_0:\tau_0\to H$ which satisfy all the conditions above except for the smoothness condition on $f_0$; we only required that $f_0$ be Lipschitz.
+The distribution of horizontal planes in the Heisenberg group forms a contact structure, so results on the flexibility of isotropic maps (see \cite{GroPDR} or \cite{ElMi}), imply that $H_n$ has many horizontal submanifolds of dimension $\le n$.
+In particular, one can show (see for instance \cite[Lem.\ 12]{YoungFING}) that \begin{lemma} If $H_n$ is the $(2n+1)$-dimensional Heisenberg group, $\Gamma$ is the $(2n+1)$-dimensional integral Heisenberg group, and $s_t:H_n\to H_n, t>0$ is the family of scaling automorphisms of $H_n$, then there is a $s_2(\Gamma)$-adapted triangulation $\tau'$ of $H_n\times [1,2]$ and a $s_2(\Gamma)$-equivariant piecewise smooth map $f:H_n\times [1,2]\cong \tau'\to H_n$ such that \begin{itemize} \item $\tau'$ restricts to a triangulation $\tau$ on $H_n\times \{0\}$ and $s_2(\tau)$ on $H_n\times \{1\}$. \item For all $g\in H_n$, we have $f(s_2(g),2)=s_2(f(g,1))$. \item If $\sigma$ is a $d$-simplex of $\tau'$ for some $d\le n$, then $f|_\sigma$ is horizontal. \end{itemize} \end{lemma} In Lemma~12 of \cite{YoungFING}, we constructed a triangulation $\tau_0$ of $H_n\times [1,2]$ and a map $f_0:\tau_0\to H_n$ which satisfy all the conditions above except for the smoothness condition on $f_0$; we only required that $f_0$ be Lipschitz.
 In fact, we constructed $f_0$ to be smooth on simplices of $B(\tau_0)$; we can thus take $f=f_0$ and $\tau'=B(\tau_0)$.